-The City will review and amend the zoning code to permit Accessory Dwelling Units (ADU) and Junior Accessory Dwelling Units (JADU) in all zones that permit residential uses, consistent with State law.
-Further, the City will develop and adopt a program that incentivizes and promotes the creation of ADUs that can be offered at an affordable rent for very low, low, or moderate-income households.
+The City will review and amend the Zoning Code to permit accessory dwelling units (ADUs) and junior accessory dwelling units (JADUs) in all zones that permit residential uses, consistent with State law.
+Further, the City will develop and adopt a program that incentivizes and promotes the creation of ADUs that can be offered at an affordable rent for very low-, low-, moderate-income households, or those with disabilities.

-Objective/Timeframe(s) Adopt an amendment to the City's zoning code, consistent with or less restrictive than State requirements by Spring 2023.
-Develop and adopt an affordable ADU incentive program by Spring 2023.
-Responsible Agency Community Development Department Funding Sources General Relevant Policies 2.1, 2.2, 2.4,
+Objective/Timeframe(s) Adopt an amendment to the City's Zoning Code, consistent with or less restrictive than State requirements, by spring 2023.
+Develop and adopt an affordable ADU incentive program by spring 2023.
+Responsible Agency Community Development Department Funding Sources General Relevant Policies 2.1, 2.2, 2.4